WanderingStar/resume/resume.md

     *   Defined explicit SLAs and documented handoff processes for data sets
 *   Substantially reduced the complexity of our codebase, unlocking the ability to iterate faster with more confidence
 *   Developed systems for producing recommendations in near-real-time, as well as through batch processes
+*   Reviewed architectural decisions for new and existing systems across the engineering organization

 ##### Business Impact

 *   Managed relationships with internal stakeholders to ensure that data flows into and out of our systems predictably
-*   Documented responsibilities and procedures in case of production incidents
+*   Established responsibilities and procedures in case of production incidents
 *   Participated in build-vs-buy decisions for multiple technologies
-*   Reviewed architectural decisions for new and existing systems across the engineering organization

 ##### Inclusion & Workplace Culture